apache/pekko/docs/src/main/paradox/serialization.md

 ## Introduction

-The messages that Akka actors send to each other are JVM objects @scala[(e.g. instances of Scala case classes)].
+The messages that Pekko actors send to each other are JVM objects @scala[(e.g. instances of Scala case classes)].
 Message passing between actors that live on the same JVM is straightforward.
 It is done via reference passing.
 However, messages that have to escape the JVM to reach an actor running on a different host have to undergo some form of serialization (i.e. the objects have to be converted to and from byte arrays).

-The serialization mechanism in Akka allows you to write custom serializers and to define which serializer to use for what.
+The serialization mechanism in Pekko allows you to write custom serializers and to define which serializer to use for what.

 @ref:[Serialization with Jackson](serialization-jackson.md) is a good choice in many cases and our recommendation if you don't have other preference.